urql-graphql/urql/docs/api/core.md

 during the server-side rendering pass, and allows you to populate the cache on the client-side with the same data.

-During React rehydration this cache will be emptied and it will become inactive and won't change the results of queries after rehydration.
+During React rehydration this cache will be emptied, and it will become inactive and won't change the results of queries after rehydration.